 Resource conservation is attained by using a "3-S" management strategy for size minimum 6.25 inch carapace width, sex male, and season start and duration.
 The traditional season start is December 1 (if meat yield and crab quality meet standards) and ends on August 14.
 The existing management season ending date was selected as a compromise to allow for some summer deliveries and still protect against soft-shell crab handling mortality.
 There are two additional soft-shell crab protection provisions: cumulative weekly trip limit of 1,200 pounds starting the second Monday in June, and early season closure if the total summer (June through August) catch exceeds the winter and spring (December through May) catch by 10 percent.
-The crab moulting process that causes the soft-shell crab is not marketable and is discarded.
+The crab moulting process that causes the soft-shell condition starts in the spring and peaks during the summer months in Oregon.
+Soft-shell crab is not marketable and is discarded.